 With a family of six and a tiny pantry, we are always looking for ways to make more room for food storage.

 My wife started thinking about ways to create more room, be functional, organized and look great.
 She is always trying to keep like items in the same general area in all my closets and organizing.
 I knew I couldn’t go up or out anymore in our pantry and I didn’t want to store food and kitchen stuff outside so we started looking at ideas as to what we could attach on the door.
+A pantry door organizer.
 We looked at wire racks to hang.

-We really liked these and this would have been our simple route, but she wanted a little more customizable so we decided to build our own.
+We really liked these and this would have been our simple route, but she wanted a little more customizable pantry door so we decided to build our own.
 The great thing about building our own is we can customize the size and look to fit our style and needs.

 Our pantry door is a standard 2ft 79 1/2″ hollow core door, so we broke this into two manageable units.